vizia/vizia-book/src/basic/custom_views/custom_views.md

 A custom view can be used to create re-usable components which can contain model data and react to events.

-For this section of the book, let's create a somewhat complex custom view, a hsla color picker.
+For this section of the book, let's create a somewhat complex custom view, a rgb color picker.

-To create the color picker view, first we'll declare a struct with the desired viw name:
+To create the color picker view, first we'll declare a struct with the desired view name:

 ```rust
 pub struct ColorPicker {